osmandapp/web/main/docs/user/personal/import-export.md

 In the Android and iOS version of OsmAnd, if you completely uninstall the app or select *Clear Data* in the Manager settings, the data folder will also be deleted.
 If you do not take precautions, this will result in the **loss of all downloaded maps for OsmAnd data, as well as all saved Favorites, GPX tracks, and other data.**

+Two ways hot to keep your data before OsmAnd app reinstall:
-- You can back up your data using OsmAnd features such as [OsmAnd start](../personal/osmand-cloud.md#osmand-start) as a free version or [OsmAnd Pro](../purchases/index.md) as a paid subscription with more features.
+- Using [OsmAnd Cloud](#osmand-cloud).
+You can back up your data using OsmAnd features such as [OsmAnd start](../personal/osmand-cloud.md#osmand-start) as a free version or [OsmAnd Pro](../purchases/index.md) as a paid subscription with more features.
--  Go to Download Maps, Local tab, tap the update icon.
+-  You can [export _OSF_ file](#export) with your data.
+Just copy your _OSF_ file to your device folder, Cloud and etc. After reinstall OsmAnd just [importing this _OSF_ file](#import) to OsmAnd app.